 The minions didn't have time to disperse.
-When the she hurtled through the flock, she twisted in flight, sending her scythe blade through as much minions as possible.
-The flock braked and turned only to be victimized by the same attack from above.
+When she hurtled through the flock, she twisted in flight, sending her scythe blade through as much minions as possible.
+The flock braked and turned around, only to be victimized by the same attack from above.
 Right before the outsider hit the ground, one last flap of wings broke her fall.
 Its gust of wind sent her hat flying up.
 As it fell, she tapped it with the flat of her scythe blade and it landed perfectly on her head.
 The few surviving minions retreated back into the air and the outsider proceeded further into the maze.

 So this was how other Puella Magi fought, thought Violet.
-She had expected the battle to be messy and brutal rather than this elegant aerial dance.
+She'd expected the battle to be messy and brutal rather than this elegant aerial dance.
 The explosions of force she was capable of were so crude in comparison to this girl's fluttering.
 And that war scythe, unlike her daggers, had reach alongside its lethality.
 It was both amazing and humbling.

-The outsider couldn't use the same trick twice.
+The outsider couldn't use the same trick this time.
 She glimpsed at her corsage, sighed and raised it in the air.
 Her soul gem flashed green and vines grew from the flower around her wrist.
 They wrapped around her arm, traveled down her shoulder and spread until her upper body was encased in armor.
 Thorns rose outward from the vines to complete her defense.

 The flock of minions was at its thickest when the outsider decided to act.
 The vines unwrapped from around her body and whipped around her.
 In the space of a few seconds, the swarm of minions was nothing more than a cloud of feathers.
-The few lucky survivors broke off and flew away, leaving the outsider standing straight in the middle of the carnage, her corsage held up in the air while vines writhed around her.
+The few lucky survivors broke off and flew away, leaving the outsider standing straight in the middle of the carnage, her corsage held high while vines writhed around her.
 When she was sure the coast was clear, the vines dropped off from her corsage and fell, already wilting before they hit the ground.
-She stepped over the dead vines, her war scythe held firmly in both hands and proceeded toward the familiar.
+She stepped over the dead vines, her war scythe held firmly in both hands, and proceeded toward the familiar.

 Violet didn't know what to think of it.
-While her flying daggers could give similar results to what the outsider just did, she could sense that the vines didn't use up that much magic.
+While her flying daggers could accomplish similar results to what the outsider just did, she could sense that the vines didn't use up that much magic.
 What was a desperation move for Violet was just a standard technique for this Puella Magi.
 What else could this outsider do?
 What would she think of her stealthy style?
 The only way to find out was to continue observing.

-"What are you doing?!" shouted Violet under the silence of her cloak.
+"What are you doing?!" shouted Violet from under the silence of her cloak.
 "You're a Puella Magi!
 You're supposed to kill it!
 People will die if you leave it like this!"

 "Why?" asked Violet.

 The sight of the magical plants made the answer come to her.
 This Puella Magi was a gardener, a farmer.
 She wanted this familiar to grow and become a witch so she could harvest its grief seed.
 She was one of those Puella Magi who created witches.
-The thought angered her so much that Violet didn't really think about what she did next.
+The thought angered her so much that Violet didn't think of what she did next.

 The outsider crawled a bit more then stopped and flipped on her back.
 Her injuries made Violet gasp.
 She looked like a dissection from science class.
-Her stomach was ripped and some pipe-looking organ protruded out.
+Her stomach was ripped and some pipe-shaped organ protruded out.
 But worst of all was her soul gem, which was completely black.